 Fortunately, you don’t need a separate space for risks on a roadmap.
 Just mark areas of risk with orange and red colours.

-BigPicture for Jira Server features the below roadmap
+Update: BigPicture 7 for Jira now features the below roadmap

 See you in: